Please read these license terms carefully

 Support for the Site and how to tell us about problems

-Support.
-If you want to learn more about the Site or the Service or have any problems using them please take a look at our support resources at www.merakiinitiative.com/help.
+Support – If you want to learn more about the Site or the Service or have any problems using them please email firstname.lastname@example.org.

-Contacting us (including with complaints).
-If you think the Site or the Services are faulty or misdescribed or wish to contact us for any other reason please email our customer service team at email@example.com or call them on 07793 680181.
+Contacting us (including with complaints) – If you think the Site or the Services are faulty or misdescribed or wish to contact us for any other reason please email our customer service team at email@example.com.

 You must be 16 to register on the Site